VaultScholars/island_formulator/README.md

 ---

-## Step 10: Make Your First Commit
+## Step 10: Commit and Submit Your Work

 You've done a lot of work!
-Let's save it using Git.
-A "commit" is like a save point in a video game.
+Let's save it using Git and submit your assignment.

 ### What is Git?
 Git is a "Version Control System."
 It tracks every change you make to your code.
 If you make a mistake, you can go back in time.

-### The Workflow
+### The Submission Workflow

+Since you've been working inside the `island_formulator` folder, we need to go back to the assignment repository root to commit everything.

+1.  **Navigate back to assignment root**:
+    ```bash
+    cd ..  # This takes you back to island-formulator-yourusername/
+    ```

-1.  **Check status**: `git status`
+2.  **Check status**:
+    ```bash
+    git status
+    ```
     *   This shows you which files have changed.
-They will likely be red.
+You should see the entire `island_formulator/` folder listed.

-2.  **Stage changes**: `git add .`
+3.  **Stage changes**:
-    *   The `.` means "add everything."
-This tells Git you want to include all these changes in your next save point.
-3.  **Commit**:
     ```bash
-    git commit -m "feat(ingredients): add CRUD scaffold with validations and Tailwind"
+    git add island_formulator
     ```
+    *   This tells Git you want to include all the Rails app files in your next save point.

+4.  **Commit**:
+    ```bash
+    git commit -m "Complete Week 1: Ingredient Tracker with CRUD and validations"
+    ```
     *   The `-m` stands for "message."
 Always write a clear, descriptive message about what you did.

+5.  **Push to GitHub (Submit Assignment)**:
+    ```bash
+    git push origin main
+    ```
+    *   This uploads your work to GitHub.
+Your instructor can now see your completed assignment!

 ### Understanding the Commit Message
-We use a format called "Conventional Commits":
+We use clear, descriptive commit messages:
-*   `feat`: Short for "feature."
-*   `(ingredients)`: The part of the app we worked on.
-*   The description: A short sentence explaining the change.
+*   "Complete Week 1" - tells what milestone you reached
+*   "Ingredient Tracker with CRUD and validations" - describes what features you built

+**Verification**:
-**Verification**: Run `git log` to see your commit history.
+- Run `git log` to see your commit history.
 You should see your new commit at the top!
+- Visit your GitHub assignment repository in your browser.
+You should see the `island_formulator` folder with all your Rails files.

+**🎉 Assignment Submitted!** Your instructor can now check your work.

 ---